oskariorg/oskari-docs/md/documentation/examples/RPC_workshop_2025/workshop.md

     return;
   }
   HELPER.highlightMenu(id);

   ... the rest of the function...
 }
 ```
-The `highlightMenu()` function highlights the attraction on the side panel and is part of the helper functions as it's just HTML handling which is not the focus of this workshop.
+The `highlightMenu()` function highlights the attraction on the side panel and is a part of the helper functions as it's just HTML handling (which is not the focus of this workshop).
 By using the same function we get the benefit of not needing to care if the feature was clicked on the map or on the menu and can just do the stuff that should happen if an attraction is selected by any means.

-Now the index.js should include the following functions:
+Now the `src/index.js` should include the following functions:

 ```javascript
 import { HELPER } from "./helper";